angular/angular/aio/content/guide/security.md

 If a value was already sanitized outside of Angular and is considered safe, communicate this to Angular by marking the [value as trusted](#bypass-security-apis).

 Unlike values to be used for rendering, Angular templates are considered trusted by default, and should be treated as executable code.
-Never generate templates by concatenating user input and template syntax.
+Never create templates by concatenating user input and template syntax.
 Doing this would enable attackers to [inject arbitrary code](https://en.wikipedia.org/wiki/Code_injection) into your application.
-To prevent these vulnerabilities, always use the default [AOT template compiler](guide/security#offline-template-compiler) in production deployments.
+To prevent these vulnerabilities, always use the default [Ahead-Of-Time (AOT) template compiler](guide/security#offline-template-compiler) in production deployments.

-An additional layer of protection can be provided through the use of Content security policy and Trusted Types.
+An extra layer of protection can be provided through the use of Content security policy and Trusted Types.
-These web platform features operate at the DOM level which is the most effective place to prevent XSS issues because they can't be bypassed using other, lower-level APIs.
+These web platform features operate at the DOM level which is the most effective place to prevent XSS issues.
+Here they can't be bypassed using other, lower-level APIs.
-For this reason, we strongly encourage developers to take advantage of these features by configuring the [content security policy](#content-security-policy) for their application and enabling [trusted types enforcement](#trusted-types).
+For this reason, it is strongly encouraged to take advantage of these features.
+To do this, configure the [content security policy](#content-security-policy) for the application and enable [trusted types enforcement](#trusted-types).

 ### Sanitization and security contexts